angular/angular-cli/README.md

 - [@nguniversal/module-map-ngfactory-loader](https://github.com/angular/universal/tree/master/modules/module-map-ngfactory-loader) (for handling lazy loaded modules on the server).

-The 1.x packages work with Angular 4.x while the 2.x packages will work with Angular 5.x.
+The 1.x packages work with Angular 4.x while the 5.x packages will work with Angular 5.x.
+We will match the major version with Angular starting from 5.0 to avoid confusion.

 # Upgrading from Angular2-Universal
 > If you're coming from the original `angular2-universal` (2.x) here are some helpful steps for porting your application to Angular 4 & platform-server.